StackStorm-Exchange/stackstorm-sql/README.md

 ## Configuration and Connecting to Databases
 Connecting to different types of databases is shown below.
-Connecting to different databases is done in the same manor except with sqlite where all you need to pass is the path to the database in the database option.
-This is show below.
+Connecting to different databases is done in the same manner except with sqlite where all you need to pass is the path to the database in the database option.
+This is shown below.
 For more information about connections please refer to [SQLAlchemy Connection Docs](https://docs.sqlalchemy.org/en/latest/core/engines.html)

 Copy the example configuration in [sql.yaml.example](./sql.yaml.example) to `/opt/stackstorm/configs/sql.yaml` and edit as required.